Lumbar Spinal StenosisSkip to the navigation

 It's most often caused by changes that can happen as people age.
 For example:

 - Arthritis leads to the growth of bony spurs that push on the nerves that branch out from the spinal cord.

 - Discs between the bones may be pushed backward into the spinal canal.

 Symptoms may include:

 - Numbness, weakness, cramping, or pain in the legs, feet, or buttocks.
 These symptoms get worse when you walk, stand straight, or lean backward.
 The pain gets better when you sit down or lean forward.

-Stiffness in the legs and thighs.
+- Stiffness in the legs and thighs.

-In severe cases, loss of bladder and bowel control.
+- In severe cases, loss of bladder and bowel control.